mattdesl/budo/docs/api-usage.md

 #### middleware

 Using `middleware` to create a small non-static server.
 This can be an array of functions, or just a single function.
+You can also specify strings as arguments, for example, if you want to publish a middleware function on npm.

 ```js
 var url = require('url')